varshneyvaib/weather-app/README.md

-# weather app
+# Weather Application

- it tells about weather forecasting
+This is a cool weather app made in vanilla (pure) Javascript.

+In this app, I have fetched openweathermap.org API for current weather report.

+Hope you'll like this!